codeliner/bookdown-template/docs/tutorial/event_sourcing_basics.md

     private function __construct(string $basketId)
     {
         if(!Uuid::isValid($basketId)) {
-            throw new \InvalidArgumentException("Given basket id is not a valid UUID");
+            throw new \InvalidArgumentException("Given basket id is not a valid UUID.
+Got " . $basketId);
         }

         $this->basketId = $basketId;